December 28, 2020

 EX-TER-MI-NATE!
 EX-TER-MINATE!!

-One of the five, a respected scientist determines a complete set of capsules has a numbered code of “math destruction.”
-He activates all three capsules and the results indicate they contain the power for both life or death.
-Confusingly, the screenplay suggests the capsules know who should live or die.
 The United Nations is all giddy about the prospect of being overrun with aliens.
-They give Alien Moss fifteen seconds to reply to their friendship broadcast, hoping he has not stepped out on an errand.
-All broadcasting ceases to provide clear reception of his reply.
+They give Alien Moss fifteen seconds (that is also not a typo) to reply to their friendship broadcast, hoping he has not stepped out for a supermarket errand.
+All broadcasting ceases to provide a clear reception of his reply.
 Millions are pretty peeved they will miss their regularly scheduled programming.

 November 2, 2020